 8. You can run your business anywhere!

 As an Amazon FBA seller, you can be anywhere in the world and still be generating consistent business.
 Amazon will handle all your orders 24/7.
+So, you won’t deal with customer queries as often.

 Amazon FBA will deal with all your customer service needs.
-For example, if a buyer has an issue with their order, they can contact the customer service department at Amazon, rather than you needing to deal with it.
-This saves you valuable time, stress and frustration and you won’t need to speak with customers directly.
+For example, if a buyer has an issue with their order, they can contact the customer service department at Amazon, rather than needing you to deal with it.
+This saves you valuable time, stress, and frustration, and you won’t need to speak with customers directly.

-9. The biggest perk of all!
+9. The biggest perk of all: Ease of use

-By far the biggest perk of Amazon FBA is the overall ease of use.
-If you’ve been spending way too long elbow deep in packing materials, spending hours in post office queues or dealing with customer service issues, imagine never having to touch a product, dispatch an order or deal with a return ever again!
+If you’ve been spending way too long elbow-deep in packing materials, spending hours in post queues or dealing with customer service issues, imagine never having to touch a product, dispatch an order or deal with a return ever again!
 This is how Amazon FBA works.

 The Disadvantages of Amazon FBA